 My take-away points from this first discourse, focusing on the artistic lessons being given, rather than any political messages, were;

 - take time to master the rules;

 - draw what you see, not your interpretation;

 - subdue the urge to rush towards mastery;

 - once you have technical skills, and know the rules, then personal style, mastery, and interpretation can happen.

 The old masters (referring to Raphael, and Michelangelo) worked rough sketches, then complete finished sketches, then and only then, they began working on the main picture based on these sketches.
 The sketches allowed them to work out the composition, adjust perspective and detail.
 When needed, they would go back to a sketch to focus on a detail of the main picture, e.g. a study of a hand, then return to the main work.
 Finally they would complete a work by referencing back to the original source, or model.

 In short, learn the rules, learn proper technique, practice, curb your ego.

 I have no doubt that this is a slow processes, and my desire to learn as the old masters learned will lead me down a very long path.
 But at the end of that path will be a confidence in my abilities that up until now has been lacking.
 Self-taught as I am, I suffer as anyone would from a certain amount of making it up as I go along, which leads to fluking things a lot of the time, and not being able to replicate techniques.
-For this reason I’m very much looking forward to learning more about the methods that 18th and 19th century were taught.
+For this reason I’m very much looking forward to learning more about the methods that 18th and 19th century students were taught.